Spending the time to pick out the best electric-guitar gig bag has a massive payback.

 Cahaya’s chic suede-looking case caught our eye as it bore the crown of Amazon’s Top Choice.
 On closer inspection, we found it to be a highly practicable backpack-style gig bag worthy of recommendation.

-It has an extra-large pocket for storage with another slip-in pocket inside it, but this does pale in comparison to some other options.
+It has an extra-large pocket for storage with another slip-in pocket inside it, but this pales in comparison to some other options.
 Yet, it does offer very comfortable shoulder straps, a handle loop for wall-hanging, and robust zippers that will withstand some rough usage.

 Cahaya’s Gig Bag isn’t the case for pro-level protection.
 It’s made as a gig bag for beginner-to-intermediate guitar players who need a solid product for rehearsals and the occasional gig or two.
 Though nothing exemplary, there is a decent wad of foam (0.35 inches) to protect the guitar.

 Verdict: The Cahaya Padded Gig-Bag is an affordable, bare-bones option, ideal for students and/or intermediate guitar players.
 It’s sleek, rugged, stylish and can handle light travel without any concerns.
-At under $30, if anything, you’re most likely feel that you’ve got your money’s worth in terms of quality, comfort, and style.
+At under $30, you’ll most likely feel you’ve got your money’s worth in terms of quality, comfort, and style.

 When it comes to gig bags, we tend to think of them as an insurance policy for an instrument.
 We can happily spend hundreds or thousands of dollars on an instrument, yet we’ll readily make the lamest excuses when it comes to spending on cases for transport and storage.